dudebot/literallybot/README.md

    ```

 2. The bot will be online and ready to use.
 You can interact with it using the defined commands.

+## Cog System Overview
+The bot's commands and features are split into "cogs", each defined by a class in the cogs folder.
+Each cog self-contains related commands and logic, keeping the code well-organized.
+You can easily expand functionality by creating additional cog files in the same directory, following the same structure and setup function.

 ## Commands